Loken85/ephys_ML_repo/README.txt

 Quick guide on setup:

 	The code provided here was developed and run on Windows 8/10.
 In order to run this code yourself you will need a distribution of Python 2.7.
-You will also need to install the numpy, scipy, and scikit-lean packages.
+You will also need to install the numpy, scipy, and scikit-learn packages.
 The deep learning code framework is written using the Keras package, which requires either Theano or Tensorflow as a backend to do tensor operations.
 Currently, if you are developing on Windows, Theano is a much more straightforward option.
 	If you are developing on MacOS or Linux, either backend will work.
 If you would like to run this code with GPU